areski/python-nvd3/README.rst

 Dependecies
 -----------

-D3 and NvD3 can be installed through bower (which itself can be installed through npm) :
+D3 and NvD3 can be installed through bower (which itself can be installed through npm).
+See http://bower.io/ and https://npmjs.org for further information.
+To install bower globally execute :

-    $ npm install
+    $ npm install -g bower

+Note : you might prefer to save your npm dependencies locally in a ``package.json`` file.

+Then in the directory where you will use python-nvd3, just execute the following commands :

+    $ bower install d3#3.3.8
-    $ bower install
+    $ bower install nvd3#1.1.12-beta

-The dependencies are defined in package.json and bower.json.
-You can also define the directory where the assets (d3 and nvd3 libraries) are stored updating the "directory" parameter in ".bowerrc".
+This will create a directory "bower_components" where d3 & nvd3 will be saved.

+Note : you might prefer to save your bower dependencies locally in a ``bower.json`` file.
+You can also configure the directory where your bower dependencies will be saved adding a ``.bowerrc`` file in your project root directory.

 Usage